movestore/stopovers/README.md

 moveStack in Movebank format

 ### Artefacts
-`stopover_sites.csv`: csv-file with Table of all individuals' stopover sites and their properties (arrival, departure, mid location, stopover duration and radius)
+`stopover_sites.csv`: .csv-file with Table of all individuals' stopover sites and their properties (arrival, departure, mid location, stopover duration and radius)

 ### Parameters
 `duration`: Defined minimum duration that the animal has to stay in a given radius for it to be considered a stopover site.
 Unit: `seconds`.